SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Even though you are your own "guide," don't worry about getting lost!
 This GPS-guided car will tell you exactly where to go!

-This two-hour tour also includes helmets, a fully charged electric vehicle, and a chance to get all of your questions answered before you set off.
+This tour also includes helmets, a fully charged electric vehicle, and a chance to get all of your questions answered before you set off.

 This option is unsuitable for kids under 12 or anyone over 254 lbs (115 kg).
 You must be 25 or older with a valid driver's license.